 We watched life pass by in Stone Town.
 It made me wonder about their lives and where they were headed.
 Were they having a good or a bad day?
 Were they sad?
 Or happy?
 Instead of pondering in the small cafe, I reached for my camera.
 I figured I would live their lives for that fleeting moment.
 We sat in the Zanzibar cafe and watched the world pass by.
 I loved every image, so I felt I had to share with you.

-A day at a Zanzibar cafe
+A day in a Zanzibar cafe

 Do you ever sit back and people watch?
 I think today was one of my favorite days in Zanzibar as I watched daily life unfold from a different perspective (okay you may have seen us in a couple shots too).
 The people I saw all had something unique about them, and I love Zanzibar for that.
 Even though the island is considered Tanzania, it really is like its own separate country with a different vibe and culture.
 The people of Zanzibar are friendly, welcoming, and never stop saying “Hakuna Matata.”